-- b) The pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association.
-In addition, the pilot must declare intent to try out for the Team by signing the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Glider Aerobatic Championships.

-- c) For Advanced Glider, the pilot must also meet the eligibility requirements of FAI/CIVA Sporting Code Section 6 Part 2 paragraph 1.2.4.3 regarding previous Unlimited World Glider Championship experience.

-- d) The results of the following flights flown at the U.S. National Aerobatic Championships will determine a pilot's eligibility for membership on the U.S. Unlimited Glider Aerobatic Team or on the U.S. Advanced Glider Aerobatic Team:

-- (1) Known Program

-- (2) Unknown Program (Unknown I)\

-- (3) Free Program

-- (4) Second Unknown Program (Unknown II)\
+- b) The pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association. - c) For Advanced Glider, the pilot must also meet the eligibility requirements of FAI/CIVA Sporting Code Section 6 Part 2 paragraph 1.2.4.2 regarding previous Unlimited World Glider Championship experience. - d) The results of the following flights flown at the U.S. National Aerobatic Championships will determine a pilot's eligibility for membership on the U.S. Unlimited Glider Aerobatic Team or on the U.S. Advanced Glider Aerobatic Team: - (1) Known Program - (2) Unknown Program (Unknown I) - (3) Free Program - (4) Second Unknown Program (Unknown II) - ed) Whatever flights programs are actually completed at the end of the competition will determine a pilot's qualification for the respective U. S. Glider Team.
+However, a minimum of two flights (1One Known, 1 Unknown) and at least one other flight must be flown before the selection process is considered complete.

-\Unknown Programs scores have been computed by the CIVA supplied ACMS scoring software de) Whatever flights are actually completed at the end of the competition will determine a pilot's qualification for the respective U. S. Unlimited Glider Team.
-However, a minimum of two flights (1 Known, 1 ef) After completion of the flights listed above, five (5)a number of glider pilots not exceeding that stated in FAI/CIVA Section 6 Part 2 paragraph 1.2.4.1 a), or a number specified by the World contest organizer, will be selected by IAC in rank order as qualified for the respective U.S. Unlimited Glider Team.
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams fe) After completion of the flights listed above, a number of glider pilots not exceeding that stated in FAI/CIVA Section 6 Part 2 paragraph 1.2.4.1 a), or a number specified by the World contest organizer, will be selected by IAC in rank order as qualified for the respective U.S. Glider Team.